 The transaction branch qualifier is also derived from the JTA resource registration name.
-This means that any pending transaction branches for XA data sources at the time of upgrade may not be recoverable after upgrade.
+Any pending transaction branches for XA data sources at the time of upgrade may not be recoverable after upgrade.
 Oracle recommends that no pending transactions are left pending in database resources prior to upgrade.
 Otherwise, any pending database transactions may need to be resolved manually by a database administrator.
 See